phip1611/gitlab-timelogs/README.md

 - `cargo install --git https://gitlab.vpn.cyberus-technology.de/pschuster/gitlab-timelogs`

 Via Nix:
-- Option A: add this flake as input and add the package into your system config
+- Option A: Add `gitlab-overview.nixosModules.default` (referring to the flake input) to the modules of your NixOS configuration, which will add `gitlab-timelogs` to your system-wide packages.
 - Option B: `$ nix shell git+ssh://git@gitlab.vpn.cyberus-technology.de/pschuster/gitlab-timelogs.git\?ref=main`
+- Option C: add this flake as input and add the package into your system config

 ## Usage